-The Centre for Nursing and Health Studies offers the post-RN BN degree program.
+The Faculty of Health Disciplines offers the post-RN BN degree program.
 This program is designed to provide the Registered Nurse with the opportunity to acquire a broad liberal university education with particular emphasis on advanced theoretical and practical knowledge related to nursing informatics, nursing research, primary health care, leadership, management, and family and community health promotion.
 All AU nursing courses are mapped to the most current entry to practice competencies, as determined by the College and Association of Registered Nurses of Alberta (CARNA).

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 To enrol in the post-RN BN program, the following is required:

 Those students presenting non-Canadian/non-United States Nursing diplomas who have completed a Canadian RN bridging program are eligible for admission.

 Those students presenting non-Canadian/non-United States degrees for admission and/or possible transfer credit, must obtain:

 Official transcripts for any completed Canadian or United States courses or programs in Nursing, taken to obtain licensure in Canada, must be submitted.

 * Students who leave the post-RN BN program for another program at AU will be required to provide a specialized or course-by-course assessment.